-Now known as Hedon Spa & Hotel (hedonspa.com), the original mud baths date to 1838 and are currently housed in a neoclassical building.
+Now known as Hedon Spa & Hotel, the original mud baths date to 1838 and are currently housed in a neoclassical building.
 Nestled along the white sands of Pärnu beach, the spa at Hedon celebrates ancient Roman bathing culture with cleansing rituals that include a Silent Spa, various saunas, a foot bath, a Dead Sea saltwater pool and a sun bath that generates the kind of rays you’d expect to find on the shores of Bali, Mauritius or Miami.

 The citizens value hospitality here.
 Someone is likely to invite you to their private home for homemade potato bread and freshly-caught fried Baltic herring served with plenty of butter and jam.
-Given that the island men were often out to sea, Kihnu women have established a matriarchal society that perpetuates the island’s folk and agrarian traditions — plus an annual old ladies’ motor race on motorcycles and sidecars.
+Since the island’s men were often out to sea, Kihnu women have established a matriarchal society that perpetuates the island’s folk and agrarian traditions — plus an annual old ladies’ motor race on motorcycles and sidecars.

-Pride parades have been held in Tallinn since 2004 and in 2017, the city hosted Baltic Pride, the annual LGBT event that rotates among three Baltic capitals.
-For the past 13 years, X-Baar (baar.ee/en) has remained a favored LGBT boîte while Club 69 (club69.ee), the first gay baths in the Baltics, has been open since 2001—and both establishments are but a short walk from Tallinn’s illustrious Hotel Palace (tallinnhotels.ee/hotel-palace-tallinn).
+Pride parades have been held in Tallinn since 2004.
+In 2017, the city hosted Baltic Pride, the annual LGBTQ event that rotates among three Baltic capitals.
+X-Bar has remained a favored LGBT boîte.
+Meanwhile, Club 69, the first gay baths in the Baltics, has been open since 2001.
+And both establishments are but a short walk from Tallinn’s illustrious Hotel Palace.